 HARVESTING Broccoli is normally field-packed.
-A crop will be harvested twice and sometimes three times depending upon the market.
+A crop will be harvested twice with roughly a 10-day period between the first and second cut.
 Over-maturity is a major problem, especially in warmer weather.
 There is a tendency to plant too many acres in broccoli because it's an easy crop to grow.
 Most growers either ship the product themselves or have a contract with a shipper.